 Section 2.
 Division and Investment.
 All moneys of the Association shall be deposited or invested in the name of the Connecticut Pharmaceutical Association.
 The funds shall be separated into the General Fund and the Invested Fund.

 Section 3.
 The General Fund shall be composed of all moneys of the Association not specifically applied to the other funds.
 The Treasurer shall oversee deposits to this fund in banks, approved by the Board of Directors.
 The General Fund shall be applied to the payment of the current expenses of the Association.
-Except as hereinafter provided, the General Fund shall not be drawn upon except by the Executive Vice President and all disbursements from these funds shall be authorized by the Executive Vice President but overseen by the Treasurer.
-In the absence or disability of the Executive Vice President, any two (2) of the officers of the Association, other than the Executive Vice President, may pay current expenses of the Association, by check, from the General Fund.
-The determination of whether or not the Executive Vice President is disabled within the context of this Section shall be made by a majority of the officers of the Association excluding the Executive Vice President.
-If required by the Board of Directors, other than the Executive Vice President, shall give such bond as it shall determine appropriate for the faithful performance of their services hereunder.
-The Executive Vice President shall incur no liability to the Association for the acts or omissions of the officers performing duties hereunder.
+Except as hereinafter provided, the General Fund shall not be drawn upon except by the CEO and all disbursements from these funds shall be authorized by the CEO, but overseen by the Treasurer.
+In the absence or disability of the CEO, any two (2) of the officers of the Association, other than the CEO, may pay current expenses of the Association, by check, from the General Fund.
+The determination of whether or not the CEO is disabled within the context of this Section shall be made by a majority of the officers of the Association excluding the CEO.
+If required by the Board of Directors, other than the CEO, shall give such bond as it shall determine appropriate for the faithful performance of their services hereunder.
+The CEO shall incur no liability to the Association for the acts or omissions of the officers performing duties hereunder.

 Section 4.
 The Invested Fund.
-Monies from the General Fund may be transferred to the Invested Fund as determined by the EVP.
+Monies from the General Fund may be transferred to the Invested Fund as determined by the CEO.
 All such transfers shall be reviewed by the Treasurer.
-The Invested Fund shall be comprised of bank accounts; securities or such other investments as may be recommended by the Budget Committee and approved by the Board of Directors
+The Invested Fund shall be comprised of bank accounts; securities or such other investments as may be recommended by the Budget Committee and approved by the Board of Directors.

 Section 5.
 Any new, unbudgeted expenditure raised and voted upon at a Board of Director’s meeting must receive at least 2/3 of board member’s present in the affirmative for passage.